ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   Of course, we dared,
   One bang each.
 Bang.
 Bang.
   Laughing, exhilarated we turned and ran
-  Down a path that now twisted and snaked,
-  Turning legs to jelly,
-  Stirring dread in our belly
   Tripped by brambles
   Or were they bony hands?
   Grasping our feet as we ran in retreat.
+  Down a path that twisted and snaked,
-  Dead flower heads nodding
+  Turning legs to jelly, stirring dread in our belly Dead flower heads nodding
   Or were they skulls?
   Jaws hung open.
 Whispering, wait……wait…..